Sign up to our newsletter

 Buy apples online from our range below to grow delicious fruit in your back garden.
 Apple trees, including dwarf apple trees, make wonderful displays either in your garden or larger containers and they are also wonderful in apple pie!
 Try growing pear trees too; you’ll be rewarded with bumper crops of juicy sweet fruits.
 Our 'How to grow fruit trees' will help you select the best variety for your garden.

-MalusA particularly attractive tree, Crab Apple 'Royalty' is unmistakeable for its dark mahogany foliage that turns to scarlet in Autumn.
-The deep pink springtime apple blossom is followed by dark red fruits that make a fabulous crab apple jelly.
+One of the most popular crab apples for jelly making!
+Pink buds open to reveal pretty white cup shaped blossom in April and May, followed by large orange and red fruits in autumn.
+Crab Apple ‘John Downie’ makes an attractive and productive specimen tree for smaller gardens, with a long season of interest.
+Crab apple fruits can be harvested to make delicious crab apple jelly.
 Any unpicked fruits will soften after a few frosts to create a sumptuous food source for wild birds.
 Crab apples are self fertile and if planted near orchard apple trees make excellent pollinators.
 Rootstock: M26.
-Height and spread: 3m (10').
+Height and spread: 3m (10’).

 Estimated time to cropping once planted: 1 year.

 Culinary note: Some parts of these flowers are edible.
 For more details about edible flowers click here.More info

 Pear 'Petit Poire'

 Pyrus communis, Patio fruit tree

 This unique variety produces plentiful crops of tiny, bite-sized pears from September onwards.
 The attractive, small, yellow fruits are sweet and juicy with virtually no core.
 Delicious eaten fresh or poached, this appealing variety is perfectly proportioned for kids lunch boxes - and equally appealing to grownups too!
 A superb pear tree for growing in large containers in a prominent spot on the patio.